D. H. Hill Jr. Library: Gradual growth (1926–1959)

-Despite the opening of the new library, the N.C.
-State College library system remained inadequate.
+Despite the opening of the new library, the NC State College library system remained inadequate.
 In early 1926, an American Library Association report ranked the State library last among 50 land-grant institutions in terms of volumes held.
 Of the three major colleges and universities in the area, State's collection of about 15,000 volumes ranked well below that of the University of North Carolina's 150,000 volumes and Duke's 85,000 volumes.
 The average circulation of less than four books per student remained well below the average of 13 books per student reported by comparative institutions, while the library budget was only 10 percent of the lowest recommended percentage of an institution's annual library allocation.
 On March 8, the college Library Committee requested "each school faculty and the general College faculty [to] consider these matters seriously, with a view of bringing this College up to a standard of at least a general average."
 In 1926, the library staff consisted of James Gulledge as head librarian, with Charlotte Williams as reference librarian, assistant librarian Agnes Cooper (loans, circulation and periodicals), assistant librarian Jeannette Burroughs (cataloguing), and seven part-time student library assistants.

 Gulledge left in the spring of 1926 to take up a position at Louisiana State University, and the position of librarian was eliminated.
 Instead, to save money, the college placed the library under the aegis of the Library Committee, with the intention of using the savings to purchase books.
 Frank Capps, the committee's executive secretary, was designated library supervisor, though he lacked the required qualifications.
 While the annual library expenditure had increased to about $3,000 by the early 1930s, library services remained poor.
 In 1931, the collection totaled 30,000 volumes.
-In 1933, the University collaborated with UNC and Duke University to form the North Carolina Union Catalog, the first shared catalog among the three universities.
-Capps resigned in July, and was briefly succeeded by the History chair Hugh Talmadge Lefler (1901–1981) as acting Library Director before being replaced with William Porter Kellam (1905–1993) on July 1 the following year.
+In 1933, the university collaborated with UNC and Duke University to form the North Carolina Union Catalog, the first shared catalog among the three universities.
+Capps resigned in July, and was briefly succeeded by the History chair Hugh Talmadge Lefler (1901–1981) as acting library director before being replaced with William Porter Kellam (1905–1993) on July 1 the following year.